hasura/hasura-k8s-stack/README.md

 #    certmanager.k8s.io/issuer: letsencrypt-prod

 # save and exit

+# delete the certificate that is already issue to trigger a cert issuance
+# from prod server
+kubectl delete certificate <cert-name-from-get-command-above>
 ```

 The domain should have a proper SSL certificate once the issuance is completed.